oer4sdi/OER-MetadataAccessVia-OGC-CSW/Storyboard.md

 ## 3.1 The role of Metadata in SDIs

-[general overview on the role of metadata in SDIs -> architecture of a distributed System; resopurces & metadata; publish find bind; comparing search engines and catalogs; ..]
+[general overview on the role of metadata in SDIs -> architecture of a distributed System; resources & metadata; publish find bind; comparing search engines and catalogs; ..]

 ## 3.2 ISO metadata standards and how are they used in the context of INSPIRE